rolandyuwy/tp/docs/DeveloperGuide.md

 ### Sorting the food list

-1. Deleting a food item while all food items are being shown
+1. Sorting the food list while some or all food items are being shown

-   1. Prerequisites: List all food items using the `list` command.
-Multiple food items in the list.
+   1. Prerequisites: List all food items using the `list` command, or use `find` command to display the list of food matching the search fields.
+   There should be multiple food items displayed in the list.

+   2. Test case: `sortdesc`<br>
+      Expected: The food items in the list is sorted by description.

-   1. Test case: `delete 1`<br>
+   3. Test case: `sortpriority`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: The food items in the list is sorted by priority from high to low.

-   1. Test case: `delete 0`<br>
+   4. Test case: `sortexpiry`<br>
-      Expected: No food item is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: The food items in the list is sorted by expiry date from oldest to newest.

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html#">^ Back to top</a></div>